 Public Participation and Involvement.
-City Staff/Consultants interviewed homeowners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.
+City Staff/Consultants interviewed homeowners to brief them on the Study/Plan, receive their input, and discuss possible mitigation measures.

 Property Owner Response to Notifications.
-The Repetitive Loss Property in RLA #22 is a slab-on-grade structure that received flood damage on two occasions from storm sewer backup, street flooding and overland flow.
-The recommended action was to add storm drains along E. 58th Ave.
+The Repetitive Loss Property in RLA #27 is a slab-on-grade structure that received flood damage on seven occasions, largely from street flooding, storm sewer backup and overland flow.
+The recommended action was to add storm drains along E. 71st St., 71st Pl., Columbia Ave. and 72nd St.